The Premier League… 2Dalton Harris

 The clubs that form the Premier League 2 are of category 1 status in the Elite Player Performance Plan (EPPP) and is made up of 15 clubs premier league clubs and 9 championship clubs.

-try these out What’s the EPPP I here you say?
+What’s the EPPP I here you say?

 It’s a long term strategy designed to advance Premier League Youth Development and was introduced in 2012.
 The design which is a result of collaboration from the Premier League, Football League, the Football Association and other key football stakeholders.
 The whole point of the EPPP is to create better home-grown talent, which is you guys.